 Purdue Online Writing LabInformation on various components of the research process, as well as citation information.

 Resources for Citations From the Duke University Libraries, information on a variety of citations styles is offered,, as well as links to citation management tools.

 The first three examples are from the Iowa City Schools.

 Toni Buzzeo Form Unit template for school librarian/ classroom teacher collaboration use.

-An Overview of Prominent Information Literacy Strategies: Definition and Models AT&T's Knowledge Network Explorer site on 21st Century Literacies includes material on the different curriculum strategies currently being used by K-12 schools.
+Information Skills Instruction AT&T's Knowledge Network Explorer site on 21st Century Literacies includes material on the different curriculum strategies currently being used by K-12 schools.

 Digital Storytelling Resources